 For Small Children

 There are a number of things you can do to prevent dental injuries for small children.
 Firs, be careful while feeding your baby.
 Use only gentle utensils which will not tear the baby’s skin between the gums and the lips.
 Also, making sure your young child is properly buckled in the car, carrier, swing, walker, stroller and other seated toys, will help prevent dental injuries.
 Finally, do not leave your baby unattended on a tabletop or any other tall surface.
 He may fall and sustain oral injuries.
-Falls are a major cause of injuries from birth till the age of 19.
-According to official records, every day around 8,000 children are admitted in the emergency wards for fall related injuries in the US.
+Falls are a major cause of injuries from birth until the age of 19.
+According to official records, every day around 8,000 children are admitted in emergency wards for fall-related injuries in the US.

 Children between 18 months to 4 years of age experience dental trauma due to falls.
 This is mainly because they learn to walk and run during this time.
 Parents can prevent falls by keeping an eye on the children.
 Moreover, they can ask a toddler to sit down while drinking from a bottle or a sippy cup.
 They can see to it that the baby does not roam about with things in its mouth because the child may bump into something and get injured.

 If your child falls and a baby tooth is knocked out visit a pediatric dentist.
 The baby teeth maintain the space and create a path for the adult teeth to grow.
 If a baby tooth is lost prematurely the dentist will take measures to maintain the space for the adult tooth to grow in its place.

 For Older Children